ChaoHan-UoS/SomatosensorySSA_Model/README.md

 3. run `Plotting_S1.m` to generate Figure S1 in the paper

 ## License
-The provided python code is licenced under the MIT license, see the LICENSE file.
+The provided Matlab code is licenced under the MIT license, see the LICENSE file.